sspec-project/SparseSpec/README.md

 In standard speculative decoding, each draft depends on the previous verification step to evict rejected tokens and update token-ID metadata.
 Because of this dependency, the next draft iteration cannot begin until the host finishes verification, leaving the GPU idle.
-SpecGen resolves this by extracting verification requests from the batch and deferring them to the next iteration, allowing the remaining requests to proceed without waiting.
+SparseSpec resolves this by extracting verification requests from the batch and deferring them to the next iteration, allowing the remaining requests to proceed without waiting.
 The overall workflow is illustrated in the figure below.

 <p align="center" width="60%">